oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Events
 ------

-An event is used to communicate fine-grain host-to-device, device-to-host or device-to-device dependencies from within a command list.
+An event is used to communicate fine-grain host-to-device, device-to-host or device-to-device dependencies have completed.

 - An event can be: